defenseunicorns/pepr/README.md

 ## Features

 - Define a set of Kubernetes transformations/actions as Pepr capabilities.
-- Write capabilities in TypeScript and bundle them for in-cluster processing using [v8go](https://github.com/rogchap/v8go) and V8 isolates (cached for performance).
+- Write capabilities in TypeScript and bundle them for in-cluster processing in [NodeJS](https://nodejs.org/).
-- React to cluster resources by mutating them, creating new Kubernetes resources, or performing arbitrary API calls.
+- React to cluster resources by mutating them, creating new Kubernetes resources, or performing arbitrary exec/API operations.

 ## Concepts